Mike Yastrzemski Player Props: Giants vs. Reds

 - The pitching staff for the Reds has a collective 8.5 K/9, which ranks 18th in the league.

-- Ashcraft makes the start for the Reds, his 18th of the season.
-He is 4-7 with a 5.95 ERA and 63 strikeouts in 87 2/3 innings pitched.
+- Abbott makes the start for the Reds, his ninth of the season.
+He is 4-2 with a 2.45 ERA and 51 strikeouts in 47 2/3 innings pitched.

-- In his most recent time out on Friday, the righty threw six innings against the Milwaukee Brewers, giving up one earned run while surrendering five hits.
+- The left-hander last appeared on Saturday against the Milwaukee Brewers, when he went six innings, allowing two earned runs while giving up three hits.

-- In 17 games this season, the 25-year-old has put up a 5.95 ERA and 6.5 strikeouts per nine innings, while allowing a batting average of .287 to opposing hitters.
+- The 24-year-old has amassed a 2.45 ERA and 9.6 strikeouts per nine innings across eight games this season, while allowing a batting average of .188 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.